 Free time with friends

-Your child might find that some of the activities he’s interested in cost money.
-You might talk to your child about what activities you’re willing to pay for, how often and how much.
+Your child might find that some activities they want to do with friends cost money.
+You might talk with your child about what activities you’re willing to pay for, how often and how much.
 You could also talk to your child about pocket money.
-Consider how much seems to be a fair amount in your family.
-Can extra jobs earn extra money?
+Can your child do extra household chores to earn extra money?
 Or are they interested in casual or part-time work?

-Sometimes your child will just want to spend time by herself, not doing very much.
-You might notice this as your child spends more time studying – it’s partly about recharging her mental batteries.
+Sometimes your child will just want to spend time by themselves, not doing very much.
+You might notice this as your child spends more time studying – it’s partly about recharging their mental batteries.
 Solo free time is fine, if it’s not all the time and is balanced with spending time with friends and family.

 It’s also OK for your child to feel bored sometimes!
-Being bored can motivate your child to find something creative or new to fill his time.
+Being bored can motivate your child to find something creative or new to fill their time.